Formulas for the eigendiscriminants of ternary and quaternary forms: Notations and background material

 We also emphasize that the definition of these discriminants via \eqref{eq:defDisc} gives explicit formulas to compute them by means of formulas for computing resultants, as for instance the Macaulay formula.

-From a geometrical point of view, discriminants have the following interpretation that follows from the Jacobian criterion: suppose given polynomials $g_0,\ldots,g_{n-1}$ with coefficients in an algebraically closed field $k$.
-These polynomials define $n$ hypersurfaces in $\PP^n$ and their discriminant vanishes if and only if they do not define a smooth zero-dimensional complete intersection in $\PP^n$.
-In other words, the universal discriminant $\Disc$ characterizes the collection of $n$ hypersurfaces of given degrees which do not form a smooth zero-dimensional complete intersection in $\PP^n$ \cite{BJ14,GKZ,Benoist}.
+From a geometrical point of view, discriminants have the following interpretation: suppose we are given polynomials $g_0,\ldots,g_{n-1}$ with coefficients in an algebraically closed field $\KK$.
+These polynomials define $n$ hypersurfaces in $\PP^n_\KK$ and their discriminant vanishes if and only if they do not define a smooth zero-dimensional complete intersection in $\PP^n_\KK$.
+In other words, the universal discriminant $\Disc$ characterizes the collection of $n$ hypersurfaces of given degrees which do not form a smooth zero-dimensional complete intersection in $\PP^n_\KK$ \cite{BJ14,GKZ,Benoist}.